Strategic Planning: Staff Conversations

 Discussion One – getting to know each other and surfacing issues

-Invite participants to form small groups and discuss their experiences supporting people with co-occurring mental health and substance use conditions.
-Encouraging them to think about:
+Invite participants to form small groups.
+They will discuss experiences supporting people with co-occurring conditions.
+Encourage them to think about:

 - What support they provide, including details of any specific interventions

-- The range of needs they support, including those outside of mental health and substance use
+- The range of needs they support.
+This can include those outside of mental health and substance use

 - How they respond when people present with needs/issues outside of their expertise